 Every afternoon at three o’clock I’d sit on a yellow couch.
-My grandmother would pour me some tea and play the vynil record so that I listen to fairy tales while she did her work.
-It’s funny how some moments become snapshots – like a polaroid photo.
-And it’s almost as if you see yourself on that polaroid photo from the outside in.
-It stays forever in our minds.
+My grandmother would pour me some tea and play the vynil record so that I’d listen to fairy tales while she did her work.
+It’s funny how some moments become snapshots – like polaroid photos.
+They stay forever in our minds.

-The moment when I sat on that yellow couch waiting in anticipation to hear my favourite fairytale of all, The Snow Queen by Hans Christian Andersen – is one such polaroid forever moment for me.
+That moment when I sat on the yellow couch listening to hear my favourite fairytale of all, The Snow Queen by Hans Christian Andersen – is one such polaroid forever for me.

 It’s a story about a boy and a girl.
 They have a rose garden on the rooftop.
 It’s a story about love.
 About trust and belief.
 About perseverance.
 And the power of the heart.

 And the magic woman said,

 “Yes, I can tie all the winds and storms with a single thread.
 But I canno give her any greater power that what she has already.
 Don’t you see how strong that is?
 How men and flowers and animals serve her, and how well she got through the world, barefoot as she is?
 She cannot receive any power greater than she now has, which is held in her own purity and innocence of heart.
 It is only this love that can defeat snow kingdoms and melt the ice from Kai’s heart.
 And even with all my magic bow to such power.”

 There is no greater power than our heart; the innocence and purity of love.
 And just like Gerda, we don’t always know where we are going.
 There is too much unknown but we decide to walk anyway.
 Our feet will get tired and we’ll feel lost and discouraged.
 There are too many questions our mind will ask and we will not have the answers.
 But that’s okay.
 We will figure it out along the way.
 There is an invisible kingdom waiting to guide us.